CMSgov/ab2d-website/_pages/claims-data-details.md

 ## Identifying patients

 Each claim contains patient identifiers necessary to map a claim to a specific patient.
 The primary identifier used to associate a claim with a patient is the Medicare Beneficiary Identifier (MBI).
-As part of each claim, AB2D reports all MBIs, known to the system, for a patient including the current MBI for a patient and historic MBIs used in the past for a patient.
+As part of each claim, AB2D reports all MBIs including the current MBI and historic MBIs used in the past.

 <div class="overflow-x-auto">
   <table class="usa-table usa-table--stacked usa-table--borderless">